dsokenou/public_mutationtesting/README.md

 # Mutation Testing Playground

 The project contains examples for mutation testing.
-Tested application is an uncomplete stock backend implementation.
+Tested application is an incomplete stock backend implementation.
 The example demonstrates the difference between (good) code coverage and mutation coverage.

 ## How to run mutation tests